THE PROMISE AND REALITY OF SENATE RULES REFORM THIS CONGRESS

 Senate Minority Leader Mitch McConnell (R-KY) infamously declared that his “single most important” goal was to make President Obama a “one-term president.”
 His playbook from the start of the Obama Administration was simple – to convince his caucus to obstruct anything and everything.
 As a result, to an extent unprecedented in American history, 60 votes became the needed threshold for nearly every order of Senate business.

-Republicans derailed energy and climate legislation, halted the DREAM Act, which passed the House while receiving 55 votes in the Senate, and blocked any debate on the Employee Free Choice Act, which passed the House with an overwhelming majority and garnered 59 supporters in the Senate.
-Most recently, in July, the DISCLOSE Act – which would have increased transparency over independent groups’ campaign spending – failed to overcome a Republican filibuster and died, despite receiving support from 51 Senators and past support from many current Republican opponents.
-Also in July, Senate Republicans blocked the Bring Jobs Home Act, which would have encouraged in-sourcing by providing tax incentives to companies that bring jobs back to the United States from overseas.
+Republicans derailed energy and climate legislation and blocked any debate on the Employee Free Choice Act, which passed the House with an overwhelming majority and garnered 59 supporters in the Senate.
+Also, the DISCLOSE Act – which would have increased transparency over independent groups’ campaign spending – failed to overcome a Republican filibuster and died, despite receiving support from 51 Senators and past support from many current Republican opponents.
+Because of the threat of a filibuster, the U.S. Senate failed to pass the Manchin-Toomey amendment to expand background checks for certain types of gun sales, blocking the amendment by a 54-46 margin in mid-April.
+Although the amendment received a majority of the Senate’s support, it was subject to the same 60-vote threshold ordinarily reserved for ending filibusters.
+Finally, Senate Republicans blocked the Bring Jobs Home Act, which would have encouraged in-sourcing by providing tax incentives to companies that bring jobs back to the United States from overseas.

 Separately from blocking substantive legislation, Republicans have used Senate rules to gum up even the most basic levers of governance.
 As Gregory Kroger, a University of Miami political scientist and filibuster expert, said, “The Senate has ceased to be a functioning organization.”